IDT-ITI/VidCtx/README.md

 This repository contains the code for our paper: "VidCtx: Context-aware Video Question Answering with Image Models".

+To address computational and memory limitations of Large Multimodal Models in the Video Question-Answering task, several recent methods extract textual representations per frame (e.g., by captioning) and feed them to a Large Language Model (LLM) that processes them to produce the final response.
+However, in this way, the LLM does not have access to visual information and often has to process repetitive textual descriptions of nearby frames.
+To address those shortcomings, in this paper, we introduce VidCtx, a novel training-free VideoQA framework which integrates both modalities, i.e. both visual information from input frames and textual descriptions of others frames that give the appropriate context.
+More specifically, in the proposed framework a pre-trained Large Multimodal Model (LMM) is prompted to extract at regular intervals, question-aware textual descriptions (captions) of video frames.
+Those will be used as context when the same LMM will be prompted to answer the question at hand given as input a) a certain frame, b) the question and c) the context/caption of an appropriate frame.
+To avoid redundant information, we chose as context the descriptions of distant frames.
+Finally, a simple yet effective max pooling mechanism is used to aggregate the frame-level decisions.
+This methodology enables the model to focus on the relevant segments of the video and scale to a high number of frames.
+Experiments show that VidCtx achieves competitive performance among approaches that rely on open models on three public Video QA benchmarks, NExT-QA, IntentQA and STAR.

+We release our evaluation and inference code.

 ## Requirements

 * torch